COVID19Tracking/website/_src/about-team.md

 ---
-title: About the Team
+title: About the COVID Tracking Project
 nav: About Us
+summary: >-
+  The COVID Tracking Project obtains, organizes, and publishes high-quality data required to understand and respond to the COVID-19 outbreak in the United States.
+We will do this work until official sources take over and make their data complete and public.
 ---
-## History
+## About the Team

 This project combines two initial independent efforts.
 Jeff Hammerbacher, Founder and General Partner at [Related Sciences](https://www.related.vc/), built a tracking spreadsheet.
 Separately, two journalists, [Robinson Meyer](https://twitter.com/yayitsrob) and [Alexis Madrigal](https://twitter.com/alexismadrigal), built a tracker for [a story in The Atlantic](https://www.theatlantic.com/health/archive/2020/03/how-many-americans-have-been-tested-coronavirus/607597/).
 The two efforts came together March 7, and made a call for volunteers to help keep the data updated, tune processes, work on scrapers, and make a website.

 [Alexis Madrigal](https://twitter.com/alexismadrigal) currently leads the COVID Tracking Project.
 Jeff Hammerbacher has [returned to his work](https://www.related.vc/) and we send eternal gratitude his way.
 [Erin Kissane](https://twitter.com/kissane) is our managing editor.

 Our team now includes volunteer data-grabbers, journalists, scientists, visualization specialists, designers, project managers, and many other great people.

-## Contributors
+We can't list them all for privacy reasons, but here are some of our stalwart contributors:

 * [Stanley Bishop](https://mltogether.la/)
 * [Kai Curry](https://github.com/webmasterkai)